bakame-php/stackwatch/README.md

 ```

 If you do not specify the second label, the method will default to using the next snapshot
-to the one specified as the second argument.
+to the one specified as the first argument.

 ```php
 $timeline->metrics('init', 'load');